voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 #### Our practical strategy

-Unlike most other well-intentioned efforts to reduce political corruption, [we can start to adopt liquid democracy today, without needing to pass any new laws](/2017/11/06/announcing-united-vote/).
+Importantly, unlike most other well-intentioned efforts to reduce political corruption, we can start to adopt liquid democracy today, [without needing to pass any new laws](/2017/11/06/announcing-united-vote/).

-You can help make this happen by [joining United](https://united.vote/join).
+Help make this happen by [joining United](https://united.vote/join).

-> We have a duty to look after each other.
-If we lose control of our government, then we lose our ability to dispense justice and human kindness.
-Our first priority today, then, is to defeat utterly those forces of greed and corruption that have come between us and our self-governance.
+> Our first priority today is to defeat utterly those forces of greed and corruption that have come between us and our self-governance.
 >
 > — Granny D